2023 Obamacare Subsidy Chart and Calculator

 Reviewed by Charles Gaba

 Consumers in these plans saved an average of $800 on their premiums in 2021 as a result of the American Rescue Plan.
-For subsidized enrollees, the median deductible dropped by 90% from $450/yr to just $50.
-Without the new Inflation Reduction Act, this help would have ended in 2022.
-Instead, it will continue to be available through December 31, 2025.
+This will continue to be available through December 31, 2025.

 Next Steps

-Bottom line – it pays to check your eligibility level no matter what your income is.
-Use the calculator above to figure out your subsidy rate or to see if switching is the right choice for you.
+The bottom line is that it pays to check your eligibility level regardless of your income.
+Use the calculator above to determine your subsidy rate or to see if switching is the right choice.

-Subsidies, or premium tax credits, are based on three things: Your income, the list price of the benchmark plan, and how much the Affordable Care Act requires you to pay toward your health insurance.
+Subsidies, or premium tax credits, are based on Your income, the list price of the benchmark plan, and how much you are required to pay toward your health insurance.

-The actual subsidy is the difference between the benchmark plan and your expected contribution.
+The actual subsidy differs between the benchmark plan and your expected contribution.

-You have to make a reasonable estimate of how much you’ll make in advance since you generally apply for coverage before the year starts.
+You have to estimate how much you’ll make since you generally apply for coverage before the year starts.

-You also have to compare the total plan premium and your household income before coverage starts.
+Before coverage starts, you must also compare the total plan premium and your household income.

 How Are Obamacare Subsidies Calculated?